fbpx

 How to Provision a New AWS EC2 Instance with PowerShell

 Create a smarter automation script when setting up an AWS EC2 instance using PowerShell.
-Our blog will have you running an EC2 instance with Windows Server 2016 with a public DNS name that you can connect to via the Internet.
+Learn how to run an EC2 instance with Windows Server with a public DNS that you can connect to via the Internet.

 Share This Post